dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Music, in performance, is a type of sculpture.
-The air in the performance is sculpted into something.
+  I love things that age well - things that don't date, that stand the test of time and that become living examples of the absolute best.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (957 days)
+## 🌟 Experiences (958 days)

 ### 🧮 Programming languages